fonoster/routr-walkthrough-tutorial/tutorial.md

 ## Launch the Server

-To run the server just `cd` into the directory you've just extracted and run the `routr` command.
+To run the server just change into the directory you've just extracted and run the `routr` command.

 To start the the server run this command:
 ```bash